shashwatah/solbond/README.md

 #### for using the dApp:

-- 2 Sollet wallets are needed to use the dApp.
-Currently only sollet is supported by solbond.
+- 2 Sollet wallets are needed to use the dApp (Only sollet is supported currently).

 ## Setup